ioquatix/xapian-indexer/README.md

 ## License

-Released under the MIT license.
+This code is dual licensed under the MIT license and GPLv3 license.

 Copyright, 2015, by [Samuel G. D. Williams](http://www.codeotaku.com/samuel-williams).